 Sounds odd, I know, but if you like gin cocktails that aren’t overly sweet, this is the one to try.

-Also known as a Mexican Mule, this drink (as you may have guessed) consists of ginger ale, lime juice, and tequila served in a highball glass.
+Also known as a Mexican Mule, this drink consists of ginger ale, lime juice, and tequila served in a highball glass.

 Like rum, I also love tequila.
 So this is another drink I make and order often.

-One way I like to spice this up (literally) is to use homemade jalapeńo ginger beer.
+One way I like to spice this spirit (literally) is to use homemade jalapeńo ginger beer.

 Trust me, it’s such a subtle heat, but it’s so good against the tequila and ginger flavors.